Bounteous-Inc/aem-webpack-example/ui.apps/src/main/webpack/README.md

 If Yarn is installed, you can execute:

 * `yarn start` to run tests and bundle JavaScript and CSS files whenever a file is saved.
-IMPORTANT: Note that simply bundling those files doesn't deploy them into the AEM instance.
+IMPORTANT 1: This script tries to run scripts in two separate windows and requires accessibility access to your device.
+Granting access is a one-time operation and requires admin privileges.
+IMPORTANT 2: Note that simply bundling those files doesn't deploy them into the AEM instance.
 For that you have to run a tool such as [AEM Front](https://www.npmjs.com/package/aem-front), or you run the Maven build.
 * `yarn run build:watch` if you don't want to run tests but still watch file changes.
 Run AEM Front in parallel (see previous point).
 * `yarn run deploy` to make the code production-ready usable by the Maven build.
 * `yarn test` if you want to only run tests once.